NxPKG/khulnasoft-docs/content/tenant/get-started/index.md

 ## Step 2 - Grant user access

-Now that you have created an account, you need to either give your customer direct access to Cloudflare or build an interface for them to interact with.
+Now that you have created an account, you need to either give your customer direct access to Khulnasoft or build an interface for them to interact with.

-The first method gives customers control over all aspects of Cloudflare, while the latter allows you to integrate your customer's Cloudflare experience into a dashboard that you control and that they may already be familiar with.
+The first method gives customers control over all aspects of Khulnasoft, while the latter allows you to integrate your customer's Khulnasoft experience into a dashboard that you control and that they may already be familiar with.

-### Option 1 - Direct access to Cloudflare
+### Option 1 - Direct access to Khulnasoft

-When you grant user access to an account, Cloudflare will send an invitation to the user so they can get access to the account.
-If they do not already have a Cloudflare user, Cloudflare will take them through the process of creating one.
+When you grant user access to an account, Khulnasoft will send an invitation to the user so they can get access to the account.
+If they do not already have a Khulnasoft user, Khulnasoft will take them through the process of creating one.
 Once created, they will be given access to the account and any zones already created.

 #### Using the dashboard